LuckyHyena/DnD/tomb_of_annihilation/player_notes/character_creation.md

 or the _**Dungeon Master's Favorite**_

 2. Roll each ability score **in order** by rolling 4d6 and adding the three highest d6 results together.
 When you are done generating all of the character's scores, perform **exactly one swap** of two ability scores of your choice.
 Reminding me that you used this method may result in your character getting _Inspiration_.
 Thank you to [DM David](https://dmdavid.com/tag/organized-play-versus-random-ability-scores/) for describing this method.

-> **The Adventurer's League** is extremely discriminatory when considering candidate adventurer characters: only those lucky few who happen to have be born under an astrological configuration that blessed them with a set of abilities that fits the **standard array** even have a chance of entering the esteemed League.
->
-> Additionally, characters must maintain the discipline to spend their _entire careers_ choosing the **fixed hit points per level** described within in the 5e _Player's Handbook_.
-It's no surprise that only a tiny number of candidates survive each year's winnowing process to be allowed into the League's ranks.
->
-> Oh, also, they definitely have very different rules from the ones above about what sources a character may take options from.

 # Hit Points
 You should roll your hit points when you level up, cowards.
 Live a little!
 You may take the full hit points for your first level as normal.